 12. Magnesium And Acne

-For treating acne, it is better to 1 part magnesium and 2 parts calcium and take this with vitamin C to make it more bio available.
+For treating acne, it is better to 1 part magnesium and 2 parts calcium and takes this with vitamin C to make it more bioavailable.

 Some Health Problems Due To Magnesium Deficiency